 using an ice axe to self arrest (stop a slide)

 … As well as having a chance to climb some of the Lake District's finest mountains!

 If we are unlucky, and there is not very much snow (it does occasionally happen!), we'll turn the focus of the course onto summer mountaineering skills, such as scrambling safety, route planning, and navigation.

-This two-day Winter Skills course costs £180 per person (maximum six people per course), and we can also offer B&B accommodation here at our home in Bampton for an additional charge of £35 per person per night (in a shared room).
+This two-day Winter Skills course costs £180 per person (maximum six people per course), and we can also offer B&B accommodation here at our home in Bampton for an additional charge from £40 per person per night.
 That way, if you arrive on the Friday night, you'll be right here ready for the start of the course nice and fresh, and you'll also be able to relax properly when you come down off the hill on the Saturday night.

 2018 Course dates

 6-7 January 17-18 February